What Is a Limited Liability Company?

 Employment tax and certain excise taxes.

-A single-member LLC disregarded for income tax purposes is considered a corporation for employment tax and collection of income tax and certain excise tax purposes and must use its own name and identification number for those purposes.
+A single-member LLC disregarded for income tax purposes is considered a corporation for employment tax and collection of income tax at source and certain excise tax purposes and must use its own name and identification number for those purposes.

 See the employment and excise tax returns and instructions, including the following, for more information.